Greece Golden Visa vs Portugal Golden Visa – Full Comparison 2026

 Minimum Eligibility

-7 years
+7 years of legal residence

 Physical Stay

-Required for citizenship
+Required

 Language Exam